toml-lang/toml/README.md

 --------------

 The primary building block of a TOML document is the key/value pair.
-A key is simply a string in a table, and a key/value pair defines that string's value.
+A key is simply a string in a table that defines a name for a given value.

-Keys are on the left of the equals sign and values are on the right.
+Keys are on the left of an equals sign and values are on the right.
 Whitespace is ignored around key names and values.
 The key, equals sign, and value must be on the same line (though some values can be broken over multiple lines).